 Dates and times may vary depending on if you participate in a clinical or practicum.
 Contact your advisor for additional information.

 Many graduate courses are offered in an accelerated format, where classes meet one night per week, with courses lasting seven weeks.
 Other graduate classes run the full semester, meeting every other week.

 Ph.D. courses are semester-long, meeting one night a week or on select weekends.

 As additional programs/degrees are offered, delivery may vary.

-Our main campus in located in Fond du Lac, WI.
-However we also offer classes at our satellite campus in Appleton, and West Allis and also online.
-Select programs are offered in other locations.
+Our main campus in located in Fond du Lac, WI., however, we also offer some graduate programs at our satellite campuses in Appleton, and West Allis.
+Select programs are offered online and in other locations.
 Please contact your admission counselor for additional information.

 Marian instructors hold a minimum of a master’s degree, with many bringing hands-on experience in their area of expertise.